 Bachelor of Science in Music: Computer Sciences, Sonic Arts, and Media and Enterprise

 If you are applying for a degree program in Composition, Jazz Studies, Liberal Arts in Music, Music Education, Musicology, Performance or Theory please RETURN to

-Step 1: Apply to the University
+Step 1: Apply to The Ohio State University

 Step 2: Apply to the School of Music

 1. Review the application materials that are required for each track of the Bachelor of Science in Music and have them prepared to upload prior to submitting your application.